When should baby have first dentist appointment?

-Child's first visit to the dentist
+Tips for the first visit to the dentist with a child

 What should you know and how to best prepare your child for the visit?
 The earlier your child gets used to visiting the dentist, the better.
 Visiting the dentist should be as normal for your child as visiting the paediatrician for routine examinations.
 Simply take your child with you when you go to the dentist for a check-up.
 Then your child can watch and already get used to the dentist and check-ups early on.
 We have some advice about when you should take your child to the dentist and can give you tips for the first caries prophylaxis appointment.